Cardiac MRI Program

 What’s special about the Cardiac MRI Program at Seattle Children’s?

-Your child’s cardiac MRI scan will be done by a cardiologist, radiologist and technologist working together.
-They will plan and carry out the scan based on your child’s unique needs.
+- A cardiologist, radiologist and technologist work together to do your child’s cardiac MRI scan.
+They will plan and carry out the scan based on details of your child’s case.

 How long does a cardiac MRI scan take?

 The test may take anywhere from 30 minutes to 2 hours.
-Depending on your child’s age, they might be given medicine to make them sleep (anesthesia) before the scan.
+Based on your child’s age, we may give them medicine to make them sleep (anesthesia) before the scan.

 After the scan, it takes a few days to process the images.
-Your child’s cardiologist will meet with you to discuss the results of the scan.
+When the results are ready, your child’s cardiologist will meet with you to talk about the results.